 - Trimming for health

 Trimming for Safety

-One of the main reasons you should trim your trees has to do with safety.
+One of the main reasons you should trim your trees is safety.
 Trees with large branches can cause damage to nearby structures and aerial power lines if they are not trimmed regularly.
-Low hanging branches may also interfere with moving objects or cause injury if they are not cleared when they reach a certain level.
+Low-hanging branches may also interfere with moving objects or cause injury if they are not cleared when they reach a certain level.

 Trimming for Health

 Selectively removing non-essential or unwanted branches can also help improve the health of a tree.
 Trimming for health involves identifying branches that are not required- such as dead or diseased ones- those that are crossing or preventing further growth and removing them.
 By removing such branches, you will be helping the tree to develop a strong and healthy structure.

 Trimming healthy branches off a tree may also be necessary when there is a pest problem in your area or extraordinary weather conditions such as heatwaves.
 By removing some parts of the crown, you will give the tree a better chance of surviving even when weather or environmental conditions may affect its overall health.